Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation Results.}

-We calculate the rejection rates via simulation, and plot Figure~\ref{fig:RejectionRates}.
-In all the simulations, $\delta \ne 0, \tau_p \ne 0$, so ideally we would wish to reject the null hypothesis (whether if it is \eqref{Fisher null} or \eqref{Neyman null}).
+We calculate the rejection rates via simulations and then plot Figure~\ref{fig:RejectionRates}.
+The blue dots are rejection rates under exact inference; the red dots are under asymptotic inference.
+In all the simulations, $\delta \ne 0, \tau_p \ne 0$.
+So, ideally, we would wish to reject both the Fisher's null hypothesis \eqref{Fisher null} and the Neyman's null hypothesis \eqref{Neyman null}.

 From Figure~\ref{fig:RejectionRates} we make the following three observations. \textbf{(i) Dependence on $T/m$}.
 The rejection rates increase as the length of the horizon increases -- more specifically, as $T/m$ the total number of epochs increases.
-In practice, when firms have choose the length of $T$ and decide how much experimental budgets to allocate, they can refer to Figure~\ref{fig:RejectionRates} to choose $T$ properly.
-Also see discussion in Section~\ref{sec:ChooseT}.

-\textbf{(ii) Between two inference methods}.
+In practice, when firms have to capability to choose the length of $T$, they can refer to Figure~\ref{fig:RejectionRates} to choose $T$ properly.
+Also see discussion in Section~\ref{sec:PracticalImplications}. \textbf{(ii) Between two inference methods}.
 In all three cases, the rejection rate from testing a sharp null hypothesis \eqref{Fisher null} is slightly higher than that from testing the Neyman's null \eqref{Neyman null}.
 This coincides with our intuition that a sharp null is more likely to be rejected.
-We discuss this in Section~\ref{sec:simu:misspecification:Results} together with the associated $p$-values.

-\textbf{(iii) Dependence on the signal-to-noise ratio}.
+We discuss this in Section~\ref{sec:simu:misspecification:Results} together with the associated $p$-values. \textbf{(iii) Dependence on the signal-to-noise ratio}.
 The rejection rates all increase as $\delta$ increases from 1 to 3 (while holding the noise from the model fixed).
 This suggests that when the treatment effect is relatively larger, we do not require a long experimental horizon to achieve a desired rejection rate.